parj/createk8syaml-maven-plugin/README.md

 # createk8syaml-maven-plugin

-This is a simple maven plugin to create a Kuberenetes deployment, service and ingress yaml file.
+This is a simple maven plugin to create a Kubernetes deployment, service and ingress yaml file.
 The files can then be used to the application to kubernetes.

 When you run the plugin, the files are written out to the `target` folder.